 Generally, trying to prove your disability on your own is not the way to go.
 After all, you didn’t spend all those years studying disability law – you spent all those years studying cardiology.
 Disability lawyers know the law and the tactics the insurer will use to try to prove that you don’t qualify for benefits.

 Disability claims are our specialty, and we know exactly what to do.
-If you are a cardiologist having trouble getting your proper disability benefits, call the professionals at Ortiz Law Firm at (888) 321-8131 to schedule a free consultation.
+If you are a cardiologist having trouble getting your proper disability benefits, call Ortiz Law Firm at (888) 321-8131 to schedule a free consultation.